 - Possible tax disadvantages (profits must be added to personal income)

-Business owned by two or more individuals or corporations.
+A business owned by two or more individuals or corporations is called a "partnership."

 Advantages of Partnership:

 - Easy to set up and very flexible